To know about the prav app project, please visit the project website. This is the story behind the project.

 Some months later, Praveen told me about Quicksy which makes the onboarding experience easy because the sign up requires phone number, which is same as WhatsApp.
 I came to the conclusion that Quicksy can be advertised to my contacts because I can still talk to them using any other xmpp service which does not require phone number.
 So I started to ask my contacts to join Quicksy as I don’t use any of WhatsApp, Telegram or Signal.
 Now this approach was not getting scaled as we(others from Free Software Community tried this approach too) were doing this in our personal capacity.

 Around the time of November-December 2021, Praveen had a meetup with his old friends.
 When they wanted to share pictures, Praveen suggested using Quicksy as he was not on WhatsApp.
 Praveen told them why he doesn’t use WhatsApp and why he prefers Quicksy(the federation argument above).
 His friends got excited about the ideas behind such services and gave the idea of making business out of such a service.
 Praveen, having experience in running the poddery xmpp service himself, liked the idea.
 He and other peers from the Free Software Community of India had experience running poddery xmpp service for around 7-8 years.
 This poddery xmpp service is funded through voluntary donations and maintained by volunteers.
-Over time, poddery.com had issues in getting enough volunteers for smooth functioning.
-Also, the diaspora service of poddery had so many spam posts, we had to close sign ups for public.
-We thought of users paying the subscription fee as another experiment to solve these issues as we can pay people to work on running the service.
+But the service suffers from downtime, lack of funding and sometimes lack of volunteers to troubleshoot issues.
+So, the idea of users paying the subscription fee will solve these issues as we can pay people to work on running the service.
+However, this model is also an experiment.
 We don’t know how many users will join us and how much funds will we get.
 At least the idea seemed worth trying.

 Then, Praveen asked me(in December 2021) if I am interested in getting involved in a project to run a service based on Quicksy, which is funded by users in the form of a subscription fee.
 I immediately got involved in the project.
 This was the start of prav project.
 However it took a couple of months for us to name it.